“Any positive action you take, even a small one, can yield big results. It only takes the flame of one match to light a darkened room.”

 About Support for Survivors

-From the experience of one person and her journey of being abused for years, through her series of ineffective encounters of statutory services, Support for Survivors emerged.
+From the experience of one person and her journey of being abused for years, Support for Survivors emerged.

 Support for Survivors was formally registered in 2016 and founded by Maxi Leigh.
 We’re based in Sherwood Community Centre in Nottingham (also a registered charity) and use this facility to run the charity, hold meetings and host personal development workshops.